Definitely Maybe: Background and recording

 Additionally, engineer Dave Scott commented, "I couldn't connect with him [Batchelor] artistically or technically, neither could I get any idea from him what his vision for the album was.
 This made life very difficult for me.
 I had rarely worked under other producers and when I had, there had always been a collaboration.
 I think that the lack of direction and different expectations led to an uncoordinated session with too many compromises."
 Scott described various technical issues that befell the sessions, including defective equipment, poor quality headphones, and excessive sound variation between mixing channels.
-He was fired by Batchelor after two clashes while recording "Slide Away", and was later informed "Slide Away" was the only track kept from the sessions.
+Batchelor fired him after two clashes while recording "Slide Away", and later informed him that "Slide Away" was the only track kept from the sessions.

 The sessions at Monnow Valley were costing £800 a day.
 As the sessions proved increasingly fruitless, the group began to panic.
 Bonehead said, "Noel was frantically on the phone to the management, going, 'This ain't working.'
 For it not to be happening was a bit frightening."
 Batchelor was fired, and Noel tried to make use of the music already recorded by taking the tapes to a number of London studios.
 Tim Abbot of Creation Records said while visiting the band in Chiswick, "McGee, Noel, me, and various people had a great sesh [session], and we listened to it over and over again.
 And all I could think was, 'It ain't got the attack.'
 There was no immediacy."

 Liam Gallagher would say years later that the recordings at Monnow Valley were also characterised by the presence of a "ghost".